Kanellaman/mysh-A-Bash-like-Shell-Implementation/README.md

 # Compile & Run

+## Run with Docker :whale:

+**For a quick setup using Docker, run the following command:**

+`$ docker run -it kanellaman/mysh-app:1.1`

-To compile the shell, execute the following command in the terminal:
+## Alternively, clone the repo and compile the shell by executing the following command

 `$ make`